jasmineguimaraes/artsy/README.md

 # ARTsy

-simple project e-commerce like using bootstrap, php and MYSQL
+simple project e-commerce like using Bootstrap, PHP and MySQL

 ## status